Etsy lives to fight another day as new leadership shaves costs and delivers an earnings beat

 Etsy stock has been up in recent weeks as investors express confidence in the company’s new CEO Josh Silverman.
 Up from about $11, Etsy stock has improved to nearly $14 a share in the three months since Silverman, formerly CEO of Skype and Evite, took the reins.

 Even if only ceremonial, today was a sort of reality check for the company.
 Appointments don’t change sales numbers, they merely signal expectations.
-And realistically the company has only had a quarter under new leadership, but the quick turn around narrative survives another day with today’s healthy numbers.
+And, realistically, the company has only had a quarter under new leadership, but the quick turnaround narrative survives another day with today’s healthy numbers.

 The company notes that it has identified about $20 million in 2017 expense reductions, which it anticipates will result in $35 million in annualized cost savings.
-In real world terms, this means the company is saving money by laying people off and optimizing engineering spending.
-We’ve known since June that the company planned to cut its headcount by 15 percent or about 230 jobs, so this updated guidance makes a lot of sense.
+In real-world terms, this means the company is saving money by laying off people and optimizing engineering spending.
+We’ve known since June that the company planned to cut its headcount by 15 percent, or about 230 jobs, so this updated guidance makes a lot of sense.

 Etsy has taken heat in recent months for its excessive engineering spending that has mostly failed to deliver an exceptional product.
 Much of this criticism has been pointed at the company’s outdated search features, and payment processing issues last summer didn’t help things.